How to Study Human Physiology

 These three master controllers are totally dependent upon each other.
 A shift in one generates a response in the other two.

 It is possible to learn the basics of how each of these three systems work by studying its chemistry, how it moves molecules around.
-But, to understand how life works after you understand the chemistry, it is necessary to monitor how these three partners work together to manage situations like exercise or the fight-or-flight response.
+But, to understand how life works after you understand the chemistry, it is necessary to monitor how these three partners work together to manage situations like exercise or the fight-or-flight response to danger.

 Do You Want to discover more about the 3 secrets to learning physiology?